waggle-sensor/node-platforms/nvidia-nano/setup-guides/installing_ansible.md

             1. Prerequisites

                 - You must be running Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11.
-                > Note: To check your Windows version and build number, select Windows logo key + R, type winver, select OK.
+                > Note: To check your Windows version and build number, select Windows logo key + R, type `winver`, select OK.
 You can update to the latest Windows version by selecting Start > Settings > Windows Update > Check for updates.

             2. You can now install everything you need to run Windows Subsystem for Linux (WSL) by entering this command in Windows Command Prompt
                 `wsl --install`